 If you believe in your chosen offer and know that it solves a problem many people are experiencing, go with a higher-priced offer.

 Most skilled affiliate marketers sell both lower and higher products to appeal to a wide spectrum of buyers.
 Being open to a wide spectrum of products and prices will give your business greater opportunities.

 Sometimes, you may come across vendors who offer a recurring commission as well (if your customer returns to buy from the same merchant.)
 Although this is not particularly the most important aspect, it’s a nice extra bonus.

 Can you offer upsells?

-Upsells are offering an additional method to increase commission and therefore earnings.
+Upsells offer an additional method to increase commission and therefore earnings.
 After the customer has purchased his initial product, a range of other packages are sold, which are only offered at the time of purchase.
 This technique is known as ‘upselling.’
-For the affiliate, if the purchaser continues to take advantage of these offers, the commission increases.
+For affiliates, if the purchaser continues to take advantage of these offers, the commission increases.